lizaodawn/IMMARKUS-wiki-clone/Home.md

-IMMARKUS is a semantic image annotation tool that allows you to construct custom ontologies, make selections on images, identify specific image regions using ontological concepts, and add relationships between elements in your images.
+IMMARKUS is a semantic image annotation tool that allows you to create custom ontologies, make selections on images, identify specific image regions using ontological concepts, and add relationships between elements in your images.

-**Where does IMMARKUS save files?**
+**Where does IMMARKUS store files?**

 IMMARKUS operates fully locally without transmitting data to a server.
-All images, data models and annotations are stored on your computer.
+All images, data models, and annotations are stored on your computer.

 Note that this means your image files will be directly edited by IMMARKUS.
-We recommend you work with copies on IMMARKUS and save original files in a different folder to avoid the loss of original files.
+We recommend that you work with copies on IMMARKUS and save the original files in another folder to avoid the loss of the original files.

 # **Sponsorship Statement**